LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 My curiosity about the application’s performance has run me down the path of deciphering Java Flight Recorder (JFR) files via JDK Mission Control, diving deep into memory hotspots and operations that hog CPU cycles.

-While reviewing the list of our worst-performing methods, I noticed something curious, one function in particular: `IdentityHashMapIterator.hasNext()` uses about 0.6% of CPU cycles.
-This caught my attention because, as far as I know, the exchange doesn’t ubiquitously use this specific implementation of Map.
+While reviewing the list of our worst-performing methods, I noticed something curious, one function in particular: `IdentityHashMapIterator.hasNext` uses about 0.6% of CPU cycles.
+This caught my attention because, as far as I know, the exchange doesn’t ubiquitously use this specific implementation of `Map`.

 I stepped through the flame chart and discovered that this usage doesn’t even come from our codebase; it’s contained within Micrometer’s `CompositeCounter.increment` method.